arihant-dev/epita/masters_computer_science/project_management_principles/lecture_5/notes.md

 - Focus on processes to improve quality

 # Definition of Quality
-- The international Organization for Standardization (ISO) defines quality as "the extent to which a set of intrinsic characteristics fulfills requirements."
+- The International Organization for Standardization (ISO) defines quality as "the extent to which a set of intrinsic characteristics fulfills requirements."

 # Shewhart and Deming Cycle (PDCA Cycle)
 The PDCA cycle is a four-step iterative process for continuous improvement of processes and products.